jribbink/equifood/docs/software-requirements-spec.md

 # User Groups

-There are three main user groups that can be identified.
-One is the "admin" class of users; the programmers, administration and similar users working on the app itself, who should have global access to the app and all the functions therein.
-Another is the restaurants and other businesses, who should be able to log into the app through the business view to add, edit and remove the products they have available.
-The third group is the public; these users can open the app through the user view, and search for specific products or browse the products available near them.
+There are three main user groups that can be identified:
+1. Admins: Programmers, administration and similar users who need global access to the app and all functions therein.
+2. Businesses: Restaurants and other food distribution businesses.
+This includes groups such as grocery stores, and notably, university food businesses, who may want a centralized way of advertising themselves to students and distributing food that would otherwise go to waste.
+In short, they should be able to log into the app through the business view to add, edit and remove the products they have available.
+3. The public; low-income families, university students, and anyone else who is looking to help reduce food waste or find savings on food.
+They should be able to open the app through the user view, and search for specific products or browse the products available near them, so that they can place a reservation on the product.

 # Non-Functional requirements and environmental constraints